 Participation includes preparing for class, completing assignments on time, engaging in class discussions and team presentations and homework explanations.
-Students are expected to come prepared for each class and be ready to participate.
+Students are expected to be prepared for and participate in each week.
 You would lose some participation points if you were absent without informing the instructor, and if your behavior in the class obstructs other students to learn by leaving and returning to class while it is in session.